Datastillery/micro-service-watchinator/README.md

-# micro-service-watchinator
+# MicroServiceWatchinator

-Monitors the micro services of the OS
+Watches micro-services for the Smart Columbus Operating System